Why should I consider monthly HydraFacials?

 One further case where more regular treatments would be beneficial is if your skin tends to get oily easily.
 Overproduction of sebum in the dermal layer is what causes oily skin, which can be brought on by hormonal shifts or, oddly enough, as a reparative response to skin that has been too dried out.
 Managing oily skin is essential since it can lead to acne and makes applying makeup more challenging.

-How Often Skin Cells Replace Themself?
+How Often do Skin Cells Replace Themself?

-While it’s true that most individuals can benefit from treatments every 4 weeks, the optimal frequency really depends on how quickly your skin cells renew.
+While it’s true that most individuals can benefit from treatments every four weeks, the optimal frequency really depends on how quickly your skin cells renew.
 Dead skin cells are constantly being replaced by new ones as part of your body’s natural process of cell turnover.
 On the other hand, your skin’s ability to shed dead cells gradually decreases as you get older, so you may need this treatment less regularly as you get older if your skin is mature.

 When Skin Turns Over, What Exactly Occurs?